In our daily work at the Deaconess Diabetes Center,

 Great news for Medicare beneficiaries: this class is fully covered by Medicare!
 Deaconess employees and their spouses who participate in the Deaconess insurance plans are also fully covered for the class.

-For others, each session is $20.
-That cost includes all class materials (including work books and educational resources that are yours to keep), as well as accountability, which is very valuable.
+The cost includes all class materials (including work books and educational resources that are yours to keep), as well as accountability, which is very valuable.
 Over the course of the year, there are 26 sessions.

 Treating diabetes costs far more than preventing diabetes.